selketjah/selketjah.github.io/_posts/2026-02-10-speaking-advice.md

 Some people find it very motivating to submit talks on topics they know nothing about.
 I am not one of those people.
 For any topic that I submit, I could go on stage right now and talk about it for 2 or 3 hours.
 I know a lot about software design, Domain-Driven Design, collaboration, and decision-making.
 So those are the things you will see me talking about right now.
 I don't have to worry about forgetting something, because I know this stuff.

+# Your audience is as smart as you

 # Preparation

 # Breath